simonesilvestroni/m2m-website/_pages/uses.md

 ### Backup

 [Carbon Copy Cloner](https://bombich.com/) on macOS, **Acronis True Image** on Windows.
-Following a strict [3-2-1 rule](/blog/backup-and-audio-archival/), Backblaze is my off-site backup solution.
+Following a strict [3-2-1 rule](/blog/backup-and-audio-archival/), Backblaze is my current off-site backup solution, about to be replaced by [Arq](https://www.arqbackup.com/pricing/).
 Between current projects, past archives, personal data and backups, there are around 15 terabytes of storage.

 ### Update policy